GearHiram1397/infrastructure-as-code-tutorial/docs/02-manual-operations.md

 $ git version
 ```

-At the time of writing the latest image of Ubuntu 16.04 which GCP provides has `git` preinstalled, so we can skip this step.
+At the time of writing the latest image of Ubuntu 22.04 provided by GCP already has `git` preinstalled, so we can skip this step.

 Clone the application repo into the home directory of `raddit-user` user: